cryptostorm/cstorm_deepDNS/README.md

-# update
+# 2016 update
+The original idea was to implement DNSCurve client-side for pre-connect DNS security.<br>
+Since no stable windows DNSCurve code is out (yet?), df decided to just use dnscrypt.<br>
+So some of the data in the section below this one is now outdated, although in the future we still might switch to DNSCurve for pre-connect stuff if there ever is a stable win32/64 build of it.<br><br>

+We're still using CurveDNS as the internet facing side of DeepDNS, simply because I still think that the code is pretty damn good.<br><br>

-Since v3 of the widget includes DNSCrypt support, I'm switching the list of public resolvers from the old .txt + DNS A record format that was rarely updated to the same dnscrypt-resolvers.csv that dnscrypt uses.
+Since v3 of the upcoming widget includes DNSCrypt support, I'm switching the list of public resolvers from the old .txt + DNS A record format (that was rarely updated) to the same dnscrypt-resolvers.csv format that dnscrypt-proxy uses (included in v3 widget).
 In github, you have to view the file in raw format to see the IPs.
-They'll be listed as ip:443 in there (DNSCrypt runs on port 443 of the same IP that DeepDNS runs on, which would be port 53).
+They'll be listed as ip:443 in there.
+Those IPs are the same as the DeepDNS IPs, so if you want to use DeepDNS outside of the widget (linux, openvpn GUI on win, etc.), use those.<br><br>

+And here's the old README, most of it still applies:

 # deepDNS - wtf?